I Love OJ and Must Brush My Teeth: What Can I Do?

 One tip: Many kinds of toothpaste for sensitive teeth are SLS-free.

 Many taste combinations that seem yucky to some might appeal to others – chocolate and potato chips, anyone?
 But unless you adore a truly harsh taste in your mouth, toothpaste with SLS and orange juice won't do.
 We've given you solutions for solving your morning problem.
-Now it's up to you to banish the bitter and savor the sweet!
+Now it's up to you to banish the bitter and savour the sweet!